memoryblock-io/memoryblock/README.md

   <!-- ONE LINE SUMMARY -->
   <p>
-    <b>Run AI agents that remember, think, and work - without burning through your budget.</b>
+    <b>The lightweight agent OS.
+Isolated AI workspaces that remember, think, and run — on your machine.</b>
   </p>

   <!-- BADGES -->